fiofury1/django-skeleton-docker/README.md

      EMAIL_BACKEND = 'django.core.mail.backends.locmem.EmailBackend')
 - Environment Variables
      - Uses .env file.
+     - See included EXAMPLE.env for example .env file
      - Read into Virtual Environment by Pipenv.
 - 'main' app
      - Can be used or scrapped.